benesch/python-dtrace-tracker/README.md

 Several known patches, sourced from patches shipped in distribution packages and from the Python issue tracker, are collected here.
 Patches are named

-    FRAMEWORK-SOURCE-OS.patch
+    FRAMEWORK-SOURCE-OS.PYVERSION.patch

-where `FRAMEWORK` is `dtrace` or `systemtap`,  `SOURCE` is the distribution or Python issue ID the patch was extracted from, and `OS` is a `+`-separated list of the operating systems it purports to enable DTrace for.
+where `FRAMEWORK` is `dtrace` or `systemtap`,  `SOURCE` is the distribution or Python issue ID the patch was extracted from, `OS` is a `+`-separated list of the operating systems it purports to enable DTrace for.

 Python bugs
 -----------